-- Before your event Lucas will provide loaner books, posters and a copy-ready order form for his books and CDs.
-All you need to do is copy them and send one home with each participating student 3-4 school days before Lucas’ visit, collect them in one place and give them to Lucas when he arrives.
+- Before your event, you will receive loaner books, posters and a copy-ready order form for Lucas’ books and CDs.
+All you need to do is copy the order form and send one home with each participating student 3-4 school days before Lucas’ visit, collect them in one place and give them to Lucas when he arrives.

 - Students who pre-order will get their items that day.
 Post-orders are usually collected for a week after the performance.
 Mail these orders to Lucas and items will be autographed and shipped (at Lucas’ expense) to the school within a week.

 Unless air travel is required, Lucas provides for all his A/V needs (PA system, microphone, projector, laptop and screen).
-All your school needs to provide is electricity and a table for displaying his books and other merchandise.
+All you will need to provide is electricity and a display table .
 Lucas may make use of your screen if it’s in the right location, but if not, he will have a screen of his own.